Hector E. Pagan: Special Operations Command South

 In 2008, Pagan was selected to head U.S. Special Operations Forces throughout Latin America and the Caribbean as commander of Special Operations Command South (SOCSOUTH) at Homestead Air Reserve Base, Florida.
 Pagan made history yet again as the first commanding officer of Puerto Rican descent to command SOCSOUTH.
 The command is a subordinate, unified command of U.S. Southern Command, which is based in Doral and oversees U.S. military Special Operations in the region.

 Special Operations Command South oversees Special Forces, Civil Affairs, Public Affairs and Psychological Operations missions throughout Latin America and the Caribbean.
 The command manages more than 200 special operations deployments per year with an average of 42 missions in 26 countries at any given time.

 Pagan retired from the Army after a Change Of Command ceremony held 17 September 2010 between himself and RDML Thomas Brown.
 His career spanned over 30 years.

 Military Training

 Pagan is a graduate of the Infantry Officer Basic and Advanced Courses, the Combined Arms and Services Staff School, the Special Forces Detachment Officer Qualification Course, the Army Command and General Staff Course, the Joint Forces Staff College and the Army War College.

 Personal

 The Pagans have a daughter, Karla, a son, Hector, and a niece, Maria, who lives with them.
 Pagan and his wife became grandparents in 2007.
 He earned a master's degree in management from Troy State University and a master's degree in strategic studies from the U.S. Army War College.

+In 2017 Hector E. Pagan was inducted to the Puerto Rico Veterans Hall of Fame.